-At the Annual Meeting, Class A Shareholders will be asked to elect two Class A Directors to the Board and Class E Shareholders will be asked to elect one Class E Director to the Board, each to serve a three-year term.
-The votes of the Class A Shareholders and the votes of the Class E Shareholders will be counted separately as a class for the purpose of electing the directors to represent the Class A Shareholders and the Class E Shareholders, respectively.
-Qualified candidates for the Class A directorships will be nominated at the Annual Meeting by the Class A Shareholders.
-The Board has nominated Mario Covo as director to represent the Class E Shareholders.
+At the Annual Meeting, the holders of Class A shares of the Bank's common stock will be asked to elect one director and the holders of Class E shares of the Bank's common stock will be asked to elect three directors.
+The votes of the Class A Shareholders and Class E Shareholders will be counted separately as a class for the purpose of electing the Class A Director and Class E Directors, respectively.
+Each elected director will serve a term of three years.
+The Board has nominated Ricardo Manuel Arango, Herminio A. Blanco and Roland Holst as directors to represent the holders of the Class E shares of the Bank's common stock.